ishaj72/TicketUI--React/README.md

 # Ticket Reservation WebApp with API Integration

 A comprehensive web application for reserving tickets, integrated with an API for enhanced functionality.
-**Note:** This project is currently a work in progress and is not yet completed.
+**Note:** API calling and basic structure completed.
+Styling to be started.

 ## Table of Contents